hao44le/MapKitGitBook/P01-Study-MapKit/content.md

 # Conclusion

-The link to the [finished project](https://github.com/hao44le/MapKit-Tutorial-FinishedProject) to get started.
+The link to the [finished project](https://github.com/hao44le/MapKit-Tutorial-FinishedProject).

+- The difference between iOS MapView and Google Map
+- How to setup MapKit in a new iOS project
+- How to get user location efficiently from MapKit
+- How to add & configure annotations in MapView
+- How to handle callback on annotations.
+- How to pass data to other view controller